dotnet/AspNetCore.Docs/aspnet/fundamentals/hosting.rst

 By `Steve Smith`_

-To run an ASP.NET Core app, you need to configure and launch a host using ``WebHostBuilder``.
+To run an ASP.NET Core app, you need to configure and launch a host using `WebHostBuilder <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/WebHostBuilder/index.html?highlight=webhostbuilder>`_.

 .. contents:: Sections:
   :local:
   :depth: 1

-`View or download sample code <https://github.com/aspnet/Docs/tree/master/aspnet/fundamentals/hosting/sample>`__

 What is a Host?
 ---------------

 ASP.NET Core apps require a *host* in which to execute.
 A host must implement the :dn:iface:`~Microsoft.AspNetCore.Hosting.IWebHost` interface, which exposes collections of features and services, and a ``Start`` method.
-The host is typically created using an instance of a :dn:class:`~Microsoft.AspNetCore.Hosting.WebHostBuilder`, which in builds and returns a  :dn:class:`~Microsoft.AspNetCore.Hosting.WebHost` instance.
-The ``WebHost`` has a private ``Server`` property that is used once the application is up and running to handle requests.
+The host is typically created using an instance of a :dn:class:`~Microsoft.AspNetCore.Hosting.WebHostBuilder`, which builds and returns a  :dn:class:`~Microsoft.AspNetCore.Hosting.Internal.WebHost` instance.
+The ``WebHost`` has a `private ``Server`` property <https://github.com/aspnet/Hosting/blob/1.0.0/src/Microsoft.AspNetCore.Hosting/Internal/WebHost.cs#L40>`_ that specifies the server that will handle requests.
 Learn more about :doc:`servers <servers>`.

 What is the difference between a host and a server?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^